 Glycans or carbohydrates attached to cell membranes and other types of proteins are the primary determinants for binding activity and consecutive cellular function.
 The study of the function and characteristics of these sugars is a fundamental part of immunology research and is applicable in understanding a variety of intercellular interactions.
 New technologies such as microarray for glycan-binding applications allow researchers to investigate and reveal new information about this wide and developing field of glycoscience.

-Z Biotech also provides innovative and comprehensive Glycan Array slides for identifying glycan-binding proteins (GBPs):
+Z Biotech also provides innovative and comprehensive Glycan Microarray and Lectin Microarray slides for identifying glycan-binding proteins (GBPs):

 4. Heparan Sulfate Glycan Array: Heparan sulfate is a sulfated, unbranched polysaccharide found on cell surfaces as well as in the extracellular matrix.
 Heparan sulfates interact with a variety of proteins and are known to be important to the regulation of many physiological and pathophysiological functions.
-Because of the prevalence and multifunctionality of heparan sulfates, investigation of the binding roles of this type of glycan has become invaluable for understanding how to combat related diseases.
 Our Heparan Sulfate Array can be used to determine the specific binding interactions between various types of heparan sulfates and their potential protein partners via microarray assays.
 Explore our Heparan Sulfate Glycan Array page

 5. Lectin Microarray: Lectins are a class of carbohydrate-binding proteins purified from plants or animals that can bind to different carbohydrate structural epitopes in a highly specific manner.
 We selected 26 lectins to include in our first-generation lectin microarray.
 These 26 lectins represent most carbohydrate-binding epitopes and have been characterized on our glycan arrays.
-There are 8 or 16 identical subarrays on a single array chip so that 8 or 16 samples can be analyzed simultaneously.
 Our lectin microarray provides scientists with a powerful and sensitive tool for analyzing glycosylation profiles of therapeutic proteins, biomarkers, or other proteins of interest.
 Explore our Lectin Microarray page

 6. Neu5Gc/Neu5Ac N-Glycan Array: Neu5Gc is a major mammalian sialic acid synthesized from Neu5Ac by an enzyme that is no longer present in humans.
 Regardless, nonhuman, diet-derived Neu5Gc is metabolically integrated into a variety of human tissues.
-Human cells can biochemically recognize Neu5Gc and incorporate it into cell-surface glycoconjugates, however the immune system recognizes Neu5Gc-containing glycans as alien and produces anti-Neu5Gc antibodies resulting in inflammation.
-Diseases relating to chronic inflammation such as cancer, cardiovascular diseases, and thyroiditis are associated with higher levels of anti-Neu5Gc and Neu5Gc, and it is suspected to be involved in other diseases that are exacerbated by a red meat, Neu5Gc-rich diet.
-Z Biotech's Neu5Gc microarray represents a broad range of N-glycans found on cell surfaces that have incorporated Neu5Gc.
-These arrays can be investigated with glycan-binding proteins, antibodies, or cells in order to determine their specific interaction with this Neu5Gc xenoantigen.
+Human cells can biochemically recognize Neu5Gc and incorporate it into cell-surface glycoconjugates, however, the immune system recognizes Neu5Gc-containing glycans as foreign and produces anti-Neu5Gc antibodies resulting in inflammation.
+The Neu5Gc microarray represents a broad range of N-glycans found on cell surfaces that have incorporated Neu5Gc.
+These arrays can be used to determine Glycan-binding protein's specific interaction with these Neu5Gc xenoantigens.
 For comparison, each array includes the precursory, non-xenogenic Neu5Ac sialic acid form of each glycan.
 Explore our Neu5Gc/Neu5Ac N-glycan Array page